 Insulin is a hormone that works by lowering levels of glucose (sugar) in the blood.
-Insulin detemir is a long-acting insulin that starts to work several hours after injection and keeps working evenly for 24 hours.
+Levemir FlexPen is a long-acting insulin that starts to work several hours after injection and keeps working evenly for 24 hours.

 Never share an injection pen or syringe with another person, even if the needle has been changed.

-Insulin detemir is not approved for use by anyone younger than 2 years old.
-Insulin detemir should not be used to treat type 2 diabetes in a child of any age.
+Levemir FlexPen should not be given to a child younger than 2 years old.
+This medicine should not be used to treat type 2 diabetes in a child of any age.

-To make sure insulin detemir is safe for you, tell your doctor if you have:
+To make sure Levemir FlexPen is safe for you, tell your doctor if you have:

 liver or kidney disease;